DevJalax/Common-Fintech-Switch/README.md

 V) POS / Card swipe machines

+VI) Wallet

-VI) UPI (all NPCI API's) : (understand the flow , error codes and which scenario its used and all tags in the requests [XML])
+VII) UPI (all NPCI API's) : (understand the flow , error codes and which scenario its used and all tags in the requests [XML])

 1) ReqPay - CREDIT | DEBIT | REVERSAL
 2) ReqHbt